 - Decide what needs to be put in your join table: typically the Company ID, Name, CSM information, other attributes, etc.

-- There must be at least one field that is an external identifier to your company data in Gainsight that will allow you to tie together your external data and your Gainsight data.
+- At least one field that is an external identifier to your company data in Gainsight is necessary to integrate your external data with Gainsight data.

-- Select the field from the dropdown list to which you would like to create a lookup relation.
+- Select any of the following fields from the dropdown list to which you would like to create a lookup relation

-- By default, when you apply lookup relation, LEFT OUTER JOIN is performed.
+- By default, when you apply a lookup relation, LEFT OUTER JOIN is performed.

 - A LEFT OUTER JOIN is performed on a base collection (the collection selected as data source).

-- You can create a lookup relation on the objects up to 2 sub-levels.
+- You can create a lookup relation on the objects up to two sub-levels.
 For example, Case Data > Company > Active User, where Case Data has a lookup relation on Company, and Company has a lookup relation on Active User.
-You cannot have an Gainsight Object containing lookup relation at the 3rd sub-level such as Active User cannot have a lookup relation to any other Gainsight object.
+You cannot have a Gainsight Object containing lookup relation at the third sub-level such as Active User cannot have a lookup relation to any other Gainsight object.